Andy-KU7T/GreenHeronEverywareAutomation/README.md

 Create a button, that executes a PowerShell script and choose the script you created above.
 Create different small scripts for each button/switch you would like to with Touch Portal.
 Create buttons for all of these.

+Green Heron Everyware is owned by Green Heron Engineering LLC (https://www.greenheronengineering.com/).
+No connections, apart from being a happy user.